Research professionals

 Arrangements for your stay

 For suggestions on accommodation and practical tips for your stay, see the Living in Québec City section for International Students on the Student Life Office (Bureau de la vie étudiante - BVE) webpage.
-Even though you don’t have access to BVE services as a foreign worker, some of the information will be useful.
+Even though you don’t have access to the BVE services as a foreign worker, some of the information will be useful to you.

 Going through Canadian customs

-The following does not apply to the exemption A-75 as applicants are already in Québec.
+The following does not apply to the exemption A73 as applicants are already in Québec.
 They will receive their new work permit by mail.

 Please note that you should keep the following documents with you rather than in your checked baggage:

-- A letter approving your work permit: follow the instructions on it and show it to the customs officer so they can print out your work permit
+• A letter approving your work permit: follow the instructions on it and show it to the border services officer so they can print out your work permit

-- If applicable, proof that you meet the criteria for the LMIA exemption you used (e.g., your CSQ, International Experience Canada’s invitation letter, extract from the free trade agreement between your country and Canada (ask immigration@vrrh.ulaval.ca)
+• If applicable, proof that you meet the criteria for the LMIA exemption you used (e.g., your CSQ, International Experience Canada’s invitation letter, a relevant extract from the free trade agreement between your country and Canada, copies of your diplomas

-- If required, proof that you have passed a medical exam
+• If required, proof that you have undergone a medical exam

-The customs officer has the final say on your entry to Canada.
+The border services officer has the final say on your entry to Canada.
 If everything is in order, the officer will issue your work permit.
-Before leaving customs, check that all the information on your work permit is accurate, including your identity, employer (Université Laval), the city (Québec City), the status under which you were invited (visiting professor or researcher, postdoctoral or medical fellow, training or research intern, research professional or other), the expiry date (same length as the invitation unless your passport expires first), the LMIA-exempt job offer number and the conditions listed (e.g., if you have taken the medical exam, there should be no restrictions on working with patients, children, or the elderly).
-A mistake in any of this information could prevent you from working in Canada for several weeks and it’s much easier to correct any errors directly at customs.
+Before leaving customs, check that all the information on the permit is correct, including your identity, employer (Université Laval), the city (Quebec City), the status under which you were invited (research professional or other), the expiry date (covering at least the duration of the invitation, unless your passport expires earlier), the LMIA-exempt job offer number and the conditions listed (e.g. if you have undergone the medical examination, there must be no restrictions on working with patients, children or the elderly).
+It is best to have any errors corrected on the spot as even one mistake could prevent you from working in Canada for several weeks.

 Social insurance number (SIN)

-You can go to the nearest Service Canada office to request a SIN (once you have completed your mandatory quarantine, if required).
-To do so, you must make an appointment online first and bring your passport and original work permit.
+You can go to the nearest Service Canada office to request a SIN.
+We recommend that you make an appointment online first.
+You must bring your passport and original work permit.

 Health and hospitalization insurance